 - iii.
 Justice, Rights & Equality: The British Academy is keen to support projects in the humanities and social sciences wishing to explore afresh varying perceptions of justice, rights and equality.
 The Academy is keen to support projects that explore the practical and ethical implications of these concepts and their interaction in different contexts in the past, present and future, with a view to developing original understanding of tensions at the interface of these concepts and how they have been, and are perceived across the world and at varying levels from the individual to the communal, and from the regional to the global.
 The Academy would welcome applications that draw upon interdisciplinary collaborations across the humanities and social sciences to illustrate the differing and changing lenses that these concepts can be and have been approached from. - iv.
 Urban Futures: Considering how perceptions and experiences of the urban have changed in the past and re-imagining cities of the present and the future is critical to enabling cities to survive and thrive.
 The British Academy is keen to support projects which seek to expand understanding of urban living, practice, governance, (in)formality, and prosperity in the past, present and future.
 The Academy is keen to support projects that engage with the diverse experiences of urban life and how that has changed over time and particularly encourages researchers across the humanities and social sciences to collaborate together internationally to explore the changing understanding of nature, modernity and space. - 10.
 While the British Academy does not have any other preconceived ideas regarding the exact type of project, outputs, and dissemination of the research, the onus is on applicants to convince the Academy that their projects fully address the aims described above. - 11.
+The research outputs should inform policymaking and/or public awareness in the UK and internationally.
+Outputs must include both peer-reviewed academic publications that are policy-relevant and more targeted policy papers/briefings.
+Outputs may also include but need not be limited to: online resources, blogs, videos and podcasts. - 12.
+The remit of the programme does not include primarily practice-based outputs such as in musical composition and performance, visual practice, creative writing, and film-making.
+These areas of research will be considered to fall within the British Academy's remit only when they form part of an integrated project of demonstrable critical or historical significance.

-Applicants are invited to submit their applications by Wednesday 11 October 2017 (17.00 UK Time).
+13. Applicants are invited to submit their applications by Wednesday 3 October 2018 (17.00 UK Time).